mathpluscode/ImgX-DiffSeg/README.md

 # ImgX-DiffSeg

-ImgX-DiffSeg is a Jax-based deep learning toolkit using Flax for biomedical image segmentations.
+ImgX-DiffSeg is a Jax-based deep learning toolkit using Flax for biomedical image segmentation.

 This repository includes the implementation of the following work